 Start by involving marketers and researchers at an early stage (via a short low-cost meeting).
 This will better represent target audiences’ needs, eliminate biases and also generate more saleable ideas.

 Next, conduct informal research with family members and friends by showing programme materials before more substantial laboratory-esque research.
 And then talk to the trade and licensing people, for example, to understand cultural issues and what works in certain territories.

 Finally, design audience research to fuel the creative process rather than evaluate or dampen it!
 Avoid closed questions such as “don’t you love this green dress?” as this invalidates the results.

 4. Create a compelling pitch

-Also use research to shape the ‘brand book’ and guide writers, illustrators and animators.
+Also use research to shape the brand strategy or ‘brand book’ and guide writers, illustrators and animators.
 Help all know the audience, and their needs.
 This empowers creatives to make the pilot and develop the series while retaining management control.

 Create two scripts, a ‘brand book’ and a pilot to justify brand stand-out and appeal and also woo co-funders.
 While every tv programme development differs, the end game is the same – to secure funds.

 (1) The Childrens Media Conference takes place annually in early July in Sheffield.